kgatholapuka/kgatholapuka/README.md

 ## Hi there 👋 🏾‍💻

 My friends call me "Puka" which is drawn from my last_name Puka.
-I would like to assume that they see me as a ‘toolbox’ that contains numerous instruments to develop, design and fix code in a peculiar way.
 I am a natural problem solver, from chess and competitive board games to Rubik’s cubes – this is actually where my love for code derives from.

-I tend to see myself as a versatile Developer and aspiring Data Scientist since I learn new technologies constantly.
-My skills range from C# (WCF, WPF, REST and NUnit), ASP.Net, C, PHP, React, Python, Azure, AWS, SQL databases and Firebase not forgetting Git.
+I tend to see myself as a versatile Developer ,qualified Data Scientist and aspiring data engineer since I learn new technologies constantly.
+My skills range from ASP.Net, C, PHP, Python, Azure, AWS, SQL databases , Firebase and Git.
-I have been exposed to a wide variety of technologies in my career and C# has been a constant improvement integrated with the likes of XAMARIN, Unity and Docker.
 I have therefore refined my strengths throughout my experience.
 With this said, I consider myself to be very adaptable, a plug and play kind of person.

 Apart from coding, I like to spread laughter, knowledge, and positive energy.